 The per capita income in Pelham in 2018 was $73,998, which is wealthy relative to New York and the nation.
 This equates to an annual income of $295,992 for a family of four.

 Pelham is an extremely ethnically-diverse village.
 The people who call Pelham home describe themselves as belonging to a variety of racial and ethnic groups.
-The greatest number of Pelham residents report their race to be White, followed by Black or African-American.
+The greatest number of Pelham residents report their race to be White, followed by Asian.
 Pelham also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
-People of Hispanic or Latino origin account for 14.28% of the village’s residents.
-Important ancestries of people in Pelham include Italian, Irish, German, English, and Jamaican.
+People of Hispanic or Latino origin account for 14.86% of the village’s residents.
+Important ancestries of people in Pelham include Italian, Irish, English, German, and Jamaican.

 The most common language spoken in Pelham is English.
-Other important languages spoken here include Spanish and Chinese.
+Other important languages spoken here include Spanish and Langs. of India.